prakharadgale-creator/prakharadgale-creator/README.md

 - 👋 Hi, I’m @prakharadgale-creator
 - 👀 I’m interested in ...
-Web Development (Javascript, ReactJS, NextJS, NestJS, Serverless)
+Web Development
+         - Javascript
+         - NodeJS
+         - ExpressJS, NestJS (Backend)
+         - NextJS, ReactJS (Frontend)
+         - Serverless
 - 🌱 I’m currently learning ...
 Web3
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate on web development projects
-- 📫 How to reach me ...
+- 📫 How to reach me - p.adgale@gmail.com

 <!---
 prakharadgale-creator/prakharadgale-creator is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.